Bestwall Gypsum

 Bestwall Gypsum History

-Bestwall Gypsum was founded in 1961, but its origins started from Beaver Products’ Bestwall, a gypsum wallboard.
+Bestwall Gypsum was founded in 1961, but its origins began with Beaver Products’ Bestwall, a gypsum wallboard.

 In 1928, CertainTeed Corporation bought Beavers Products’ Bestwall.
 At the time, CertainTeed Corporation was one of the largest distributors and manufacturers of gypsum-related products.

-The success of the company continued to grow throughout the 1950s, and stockholders created a spin-off company named Bestwall Gypsum.
+The company’s success continued growing throughout the 1950s, and stockholders created a spin-off named Bestwall Gypsum.

-Along with gypsum products, the company added additional products to its line, including joint and spackling compounds.
+Along with gypsum products, the company added products to its line, including joint and spackling compounds.

 In 1965, Georgia-Pacific, a paper product manufacturing company, purchased Bestwall Gypsum.
-At the time, both Georgia-Pacific and Bestwall not only continued to use asbestos in products but also knew of its health dangers.
+At the time, both Georgia-Pacific and Bestwall continued to use asbestos in products and knew of its health dangers.
 It hid the information from consumers and workers.

 In fact, Bestwall Gypsum continued asbestos use until the late 1970s, after the Environmental Protection Agency (EPA) placed strict regulations on its use.